AntonStoeckl/bowling-game-kata/Readme.md

 The participants will be split into teams (ensembles) of ideally 4-6 developers and will solve the Kata as far as we can get.
 All teams are encouraged, but not forced, to work in a strict TDD style.
 We will switch roles every 15 minutes.

-## Agenda
-9:00 - 10:00

-* Introduction to team programming (20m)
-* Quick "role play" by the moderators (10m)
-* Building the teams (5m)
-* Checking out the project skeleton from GitLab and check if test can be executed (10m)
-* Installing the  [mob.sh](https://github.com/remotemobprogramming/mob) tool for easy handovers (5m)
-* Introduction to the "problem" we will solve (10m)

-10:00 - 12:00
-* Team Programming session 1

-12:00 - 13:00
-* Lunch Break

-13:00 - 13:30
-* Quick retro of session 1

-13:30 - 15:45
-* Team Programming session 2

-15:45 - 16:00
-* Coffee break

-16:00 - 17:00
-* Feedback
-* Open discussion

 # Some decisions to make